 - Click on the link Status Update.

 - For students not admitted, electronic notification will be displayed within the online application, no hard copy letter is generated.

-- The Office of Graduate Admissions does not give decision results over the phone.
+- The Office of Graduate Admissions will not give decision results over the phone.